doctypehuman/sql/README.md

 ## Module 6

+In this module we will go over some more methods and opertators.

 ### Group By Statement

+As the name suggests, `GROUP BY` statement groups rows that have the same values into summary rows.
+Consider it like finding the number of customers in each city or country.

+`GROUP BY` statement is often used with other functions such as `COUNT()` `MAX` `MIN` `AVG` to group the result-set by one or more columns.

+Syntax:

+	SELECT column_name(s)
+	FROM TABLE_NAME
+	WHERE condition
+	GROUP BY column_name(s)
+	ORDER BY column_names(s);

+Example:

+	SELECT COUNT(CustomerID),Country
+	FROM Customers
+	GROUP BY Country;

+In the above example we will be displayed the number of customers from each country.
+To further fintune the example you can use `ORDER BY DESC` to display the number in descending order.

+Example of `GROUP BY` with `JOIN`:

+	SELECT Shippers.ShipperName, COUNT(Orders.OrderID) AS NumberOfOrders FROM Orders LEFT JOIN Shippers ON Orders.ShipperID = Shippers.ShipperID
+	GROUP BY ShipperName;

+In the above example we will get the number of orders sent by each Shipper.

 ### Having Clause

+The `HAVING` clause is used in SQL was added later since the `WHERE` clause could not be used with aggregate functions.

+Syntax:

+	SELECT column_name(s)
+	FROM TABLE_NAME
+	WHERE condition
+	GROUP BY column_name(s)
+	HAVING condition
+	ORDER BY column_names(s);

+Example:

+	SELECT COUNT(CustomerID), Country
+	FROM Customers
+	GROUP BY Country
+	HAVING COUNT(CustomerID) > 5
+	ORDER BY COUNT(CustomerID) DESC;

+In the above example we will be displayed a result-set of Countries wich have more than 5 customers and the result-set will be displayed in descending order.

+Example of `HAVING` and `JOIN`

+	SELECT Employees.LastName, COUNT(Orders.OrderID) AS NumberOfOrders
+	FROM (Orders
+	INNER JOIN Employees ON Orders.EmployeeID = Employees.EmployeeID)
+	GROUP BY LastName
+	HAVING COUNT(Orders.OrderID) > 10;

+In this example we will get a result-set of employees with more than 10 orders.

+Example of `HAVING` with `WHERE` and `JOIN`

+	SELECT Employees.LastName, COUNT(Orders.OrderID) AS NumberOfOrders
+	FROM Orders
+	INNER JOIN Employees ON Orders.EmployeeID = Employees.EmployeeID
+	WHERE LastName = 'Davolio' OR LastName = 'Fuller' GROUP BY LastName
+	HAVING COUNT(Orders.OrderID) > 25;

+Here we are checking if Employee Davolio or Fuller have more than 25 orders.

 ### Exists Operators

+The `EXISTS` operator is used to test for the existence of a record in a subquery.
+The `EXISTS` operator returns a TRUE value if the subquery returns one more more records.

+Syntax:

+	SELECT column_name(s)
+	FROM table_name
+	WHERE EXISTS
+	(SELECT column_name FROM table_name WHERE condition);

+Example:

+	SELECT SupplierName
+	FROM Suppliers
+	WHERE EXISTS
+	(SELECT ProductName FROM Products WHERE Products.SupplierID = Suppliers.supplierID AND Price < 20);

+The above statement will return TRUE and list the Suppliers who have a product whose price is less than 20.

 ### ANY and ALL Operators

+`ANY` and `ALL` operators are used with `WHERE` and `HAVING` operators.

+`ANY` operator returns TRUE if any of the subquery values meets the conditions.

+`ALL` operator returns TRUE if all of the subquery values meets the conditions.

+Syntax `ANY`:

+	SELECT column_name(s)
+	FROM table_name
+	WHERE column_name operator ANY
+	(SELECT column_name FROM table_name WHERE condition);

+Syntax `ALL`:

+	SELECT column_name(s)
+	FROM table_name
+	WHERE column_name operator ALL
+	(SELECT column_name FROM table_name WHERE condition);

+The _operator_ mentioned in the syntax must be a standard comparison operator like \< , \> , = etc.

+Example `ANY`:

+	SELECT ProductName
+	FROM Products
+	WHERE ProductID = ANY
+	(SELECT ProductID FROM OrderDetails WHERE Quantity = 10);

+The above statement returns TRUE if it finds ANY record in the OrderDetails table where the Quantity is equal to 10.

+Example `ANY`:

+	SELECT ProductName
+	FROM Products
+	WHERE ProductID = ANY
+	(SELECT ProductID FROM OrderDetails WHERE Quantity > 99);

+Again the above statement will return TRUE if it finds ANY records in the OrderDetails table where the Quantity is greater than 99.

+Example `ALL`:

+	SELECT ProductName
+	FROM Products
+	WHERE ProductID = ALL
+	(SELECT ProductID FROM OrderDetails WHERE Quantity = 10);

+Will this statement return TRUE or FALSE ??
+It will return FALSE since the `ALL` operator requires that all of the subquery values meet the condition.
+Hence zero records will be displayed.

 ### Select Into Statement

+`SELECT INTO` statement basically copies data from one table into a new table.

+Syntax of Copying all columns into a table:

+	SELECT *
+	INTO NewTable [External DB]
+	FROM OldTable
+	WHERE condition;

+Syntax of Copying some columns into a table:

+	SELECT Columns_name(s)
+	INTO NewTable [External DB]
+	FROM OldTable
+	WHERE condition;

+The new table will be created with the column-names and typed defined in the old table.
+Should you want to give new names to the columns in the new table use alias `AS`.

+Example:

+	SELECT * INTO CustomersBackup2017
+	FROM Customers;

+We took backup of the Customers table in the above example.

+Example:

+	SELECT * INTO CustomersBackup2017 IN 'Backup.mdb'
+	FROM Customers;

+In the above example we used the `IN` clause to copy the table into another database.

+Example:

+	SELECT CustomerName, ContactName INTO CustomersBackup2017
+	FROM Customers;

+Just like the previous example but here we copied only a few columns not all of them.

+Example:

+	SELECT * INTO CustomersGermany
+	FROM Customers
+	WHERE Country = 'Germany';

+Here we created a table with customers from a particular country.

+Example:

+	SELECT Customers.CustomerName, Orders.OrderID
+	INTO CustomersOrderBackup2017
+	FROM Customers
+	LEFT JOIN Orders ON Customers.CustomerID = Orders.CustomerID;

+In the above example we used `LEFT JOIN` to copy data from different tables into a new table.

+Example:

+	SELECT * INTO newtable
+	FROM oldtable
+	WHERE 1 = 0;

+This is an interesting example where in we created a new empty table using the schema of an old table.
+We did this by using the `WHERE` clause that causes to return no data.

 ### Insert Into Select Statement

 ### Case Statement